-As you begin the process of divorce in Pennsylvania, consider the ten steps as signposts along a meandering path, directing us through the complex legal maze of dissolving a marital union.
-Starting with setting up residency to understanding the reasons for divorce, every step is pivotal in loosening the bonds of matrimony.
+As you initiate the divorce process in Pennsylvania, think of the ten steps as markers along a winding road, guiding us through the intricate legal system of ending a marriage.
+From establishing residency to comprehending the grounds for divorce, each step is crucial in untangling the ties of matrimony.

 But what happens when the road takes an unexpected turn, or emotions run high?
 Stay with us to discover how to navigate these complexities and ensure a smooth passage through the divorce process in the Keystone State.